SuperCowPowers/workbench/docs/aws_setup/core_stack.md

   git clone https://github.com/SuperCowPowers/sageworks.git
   ```

-## SageWorks uses AWS Python CDK for Deployments into AWS
+## SageWorks uses AWS Python CDK for Deployments
-If you don't have AWS cdk already installed you can do these steps:
+If you don't have AWS CDK already installed you can do these steps:

 Mac